gzyon/DadBot/README.md

 ### Messages that can trigger the bot:
 - "I'm/I am (insert text)"
 - The words "play", "playing", "playin"
-- any variation of "shut up"
+- any variation of "shut up"/"fuck"
 - "Hi/Hello Dad"

 Go ham.